Academic Writing Basics

 Course fees must be paid before learning can begin, either via online credit-card payment, or by contacting info@uconline.ac.nz to request an invoice.
 Please note: fixed invoice payment dates apply, so we recommend getting in touch with us as soon as possible to request an invoice, as this option is subject to availability.

 Our courses are flexible, enabling you to plan your study around your other commitments.
-You can choose to study when it suits you during the 8-week learning period (9 October – 3 December), followed by a 2-week review period for marking and feedback (4 – 18 December).
+You can choose to study when it suits you during the learning period (22 April - 23 June, with a one-week study break from 20 - 26 May), followed by a 2-week review period for marking and feedback (24 June - 8 July).

 Learn how to use a range of reading strategies to evaluate written texts for academic purposes.